-- (D) A special exception approval may be granted in accordance with the general and specific requirements enumerated in this section.
-The Board of Appeals may, in addition to other requirements imposed under this chapter and is hereby authorized to add to the specific requirements any additional conditions that it may deem necessary to protect adjacent properties, the general neighborhood, and its residents or workers.
-Violation of such additional conditions, when made a part of the terms under which the special exception permit is granted, is a violation of this chapter and may be grounds for termination of the special exception.
+(D) A special exception approval may be granted in accordance with the general and specific requirements enumerated in this section.
+The Board of Appeals may, in addition to other requirements imposed under Chapter 1-19 of the Frederick County Code and is hereby authorized to add to the specific requirements any additional conditions that it may deem necessary to protect adjacent properties, the general neighborhood, and its residents or workers.
+Violation of such additional conditions, when made a part of the terms under which the special exception permit is granted, is a violation of Chapter 1-19 and may be grounds for termination of the special exception.